 - 1. The following are examples of sanctions that may be imposed upon any student found to have violated the Student Code of Conduct. - a.
-Warning A notice to the student that she or he is violating or has violated institutional policies and/or procedures.
+Warning A notice to the student that they are violating or have violated institutional policies and/or procedures.
 A warning can be given verbally or in writing, depending on the nature of the violation. - b.
 Judicial Probation A written reprimand for violation of specified policies and/or procedures.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions (including expulsion) if the student is found to be violating any institutional policies and/or procedures during the probationary period. - c.
 Loss of Privileges or Activity Restriction Denial of specified privileges for a designated period of time. - d.
 Fines A monetary assessment may be imposed. - e.
 Restitution Compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - f.
 Discretionary Sanctions Work assignments, writing assignments, service to the College, counseling/mediation, or other related discretionary assignments. - g.
-Academic Sanctions Requirement of recompletion of the assignment, a new or additional assignment, other work or writing assignments, other related assignments, or other academic sanctions as assigned by the judicial body.
+Academic Sanctions Requirement of recompletion of the assignment, a new or additional assignment, other work or writing assignments, other related assignments, or other academic sanctions as assigned by the judicial body. - h.

-- h.
 Removal or Reassignment from an Academic Class Complete removal from an academic class or reassignment to another academic class.
 Restrictions may also include a ban from registering for other future classes, either with a certain student or faculty member or in a department.
-Notification of this removal or reassignment will be made to appropriate offices. - Removal from a Student Organization, Group, or Team
+Notification of this removal or reassignment will be made to appropriate offices. - Removal from a Student Organization, Group, or Team group, or team in any manner.
+Notification of this removal or reassignment will be made to appropriate offices and organization/group/team.